openshift-cloud-functions/demos/knative-kubecon/README.md

 ## 0. Setting up an OpenShift cluster

 Before we get started, let's setup an environment.
-This setup guide assumes the usage of OpenShift 4.0 (OCP 4) and the setup scripts are tailored to facilitate that.
-To setup a cluster with Istio and all the parts needed from Knative installed, run the following scripts:
+This setup guide, assumes the usage of OpenShift 4.0 (OCP 4) and the setup scripts are tailored to facilitate that.
+To setup a cluster with Istio and the installed Knative components, run the following scripts:

   ```bash
   git clone https://github.com/openshift-cloud-functions/demos.git